glitchless/GamesGlitchlessStatic/incremental/gtnh/config/betterquesting/Readme.md

 2. Click the destination tab, and select the Add/Remove quests button.
 3. Search for the quest id or name on the right side, click + to add it to the quests for that tab.
 4. Go back to the original tab and select the Add/Remove quests button.
-5. Find the quest in the left side, and hit the - to remove it.
+5. Find the quest in the left side, and press "-" to remove it.
-6. Quests can be in more than one tab.
-Important information quests should get added to the Tips and Tricks tab.
-Just dont remove it from the original location in that case.
+6. In most cases, the quest should remain in one tab to avoid bloat and because dependency lines don't work well for a quest that is in multiple tabs at the same time.
-7. However, for the most part quest should be in just one tab.
-This is first, to avoid clutter.
-We already have many quest even without having all twice!
-And second, certain things just don't work as well if a quest is in multiple tabs, e.g. dependency lines.
+7. However, the quest can be in multiple tabs if necessary.
+Quests with important info should be added to the Tips and Tricks tab.
+Don't remove them from their original location in that case.

 # Deleting Quests